jmbaquerosanchez/vw-digital-hub/README.md

 ## 📁 Folder Structure

-### `ds` (Design System)
+### `design-system` (Design System)

-This folder acts as a mini design system for the app.
+This project acts as a mini design system for the app.
 It contains styled components, as well as color and typography tokens under the `config` folder.
 The configuration includes a global CSS reset.

-Initially, I intended to move this folder into a separate package within a **monorepo** and publish it as an **npm library**.
-Although I didn't have time to do so, the folder has no dependencies on other parts of the app, making this change straightforward if needed.
+### `client` (The client)

+## `And inside the client...`

 ### `api`

 Contains everything related to communication with the backend API.
 Like the design system, it’s also structured to be easily moved to its own monorepo package if necessary.
+Initially, I intended to move this folder into a separate package within a **monorepo**.
+Although I didn't have time to do so, the folder has no dependencies on other parts of the app, making this change straightforward if needed.

 ### `components`